 According to the midrash on Megillas Esther, before Esther HaMalka went in uninvited to Achasveirosh, she spent three days fasting, wearing sack-cloth, and praying by way of the window (toward Yerushalyim).
-She pleaded and cried for HaShem’s mercy, moving from window to window in the house of Achasveirosh (Esther Rabba 8:7).
+As she pleaded and cried to Hashem to have mercy on the Jewish people, she moved from window to window in the house of Achasveirosh (Esther Rabba 8:7).

 This midrash seems a bit strange.
-Why did Esther feel the need to move from window to window?
+Why did Esther feel the need to “move from window to window?”
 Wouldn’t one window have sufficed?
 And, why be so conspicuous about it?
-Why not just daven from within the palace?
+Why not just pray within an internal room of the palace?

-Perhaps her behavior was hinting to the fact that just as each window offered a different view on the grounds surrounding the palace, the tefillos that she made during those three days took on various angles and forms.
+Perhaps her behavior was hinting to the fact that just as each window offered a different view on the surrounding landscape, the tefillos that she made during those three days took on various angles and forms.

 The truth is HaShem never gets tired of hearing from us– even if we keep making the same ultimate requests over and over again, and even if we spend an abundant amount of time and energy rehashing details that He already knows.

-What this means for us in a practical sense, is that we should use every opportunity presented to us to daven to HaShem for Sciata D’Shamaya in the areas of our lives where we are struggling the most.
+In a practical sense, this means we should use every opportunity presented to us to daven to Hashem for Sciata D’Shamaya in the areas of our lives where we are struggling the most.
 This includes formal davening from a siddur and when we are saying tehillim.
-It means beseeching HaShem at a bris, at the chupah of a wedding, at a levaya, at a kever, during the yartzeit if a tzadik, while completing any mitzvah, such as taking challah, giving tzedakah, or honoring our parents.
-It also means making spontaneous tefillahs in our own words to HaShem as we go about our day.
+It means beseeching Hashem at a bris, at the chupah of a wedding, at a levaya, at a kever, during the yartzeit if a tzadik, while completing any mitzvah, such as taking challah, giving tzedakah, or honoring our parents.
+It also means making spontaneous tefillahs in our own words to Hashem as we go about our day.

 No sincere tefillah goes unnoticed, and no sincere tefillah is without its affect- whether or not we are zoche to see it.
-Tefillah is a reality that HaShem put into the world.
-Whenever we daven sincerely, with the simple emunah that HaShem is listening, that He runs the world, and our yehoshua can come at any moment, that is when Hashem opens the doors to our requests and miracles can indeed happen.
+Tefillah is a reality that Hashem put into the world.
+To the extent that we daven sincerely, with the simple emunah that Hashem is listening, that He runs the world, and our geula can come at any moment, to that extent Hashem opens the doors to our requests, and miracles can indeed happen.

-Even in a situation where your desired outcome is not ultimately what is best for you, and you thus don’t receive it, you will often walk away from the experience stronger, possessing more clarity, and be closer to HaShem, those around you, and yourself.
+Even in a situation where your desired outcome does not ultimately come about, you will walk away from the experience stronger, possessing more clarity, and be closer to Hashem, those around you, and yourself.